ipld/go-ipld-prime/schema/gen/go/HACKME_memorylayout.md

 Knowing this, you probably can conclude a general rule of thumb: if your application is going to put a value in an interface, and *especially* if it's going to do that more than once, you're probably best off explicitly handling it as a pointer rather than a value.
-Any other approach wil be very likely to provoke unnecessary copy behavior and/or multiple unnecessary heap allocations as the value moves in and out of pointer form.
+Any other approach will be very likely to provoke unnecessary copy behavior and/or multiple unnecessary heap allocations as the value moves in and out of pointer form.